GameBrief · Guides

 Not every class is available at game start.
 The Archer in particular has a non-obvious unlock condition that multiple community members have asked about, and the game doesn't show unlock requirements until you've triggered them.

-The Archer (listed as Ranger/Archer in the class select) is the one players consistently get stuck on.
+The Archer is the one players consistently get stuck on.
 It's the most searched unlock question in the community.
 The unlock condition is tied to completing a specific in-run action, not just clearing the dungeon.
 The exact trigger isn't shown in the UI at all, even after you've met the prerequisite.
 Many players complete the condition without realizing it and only see the Archer available on their next visit to the class select screen.
 That's why the question keeps appearing in community threads: the unlock feedback is nearly invisible.

 The Rogue and Necromancer have their own conditions.
 Necromancer's unlock is tied to a specific room interaction rather than a general run milestone.
 The Rogue's condition is run-based but more obvious once you know what to look for.

 The community thread on r/RuneDice has the most complete documentation of every class's unlock condition.
 It's the best reference until the full unlock guide goes up.
-A dedicated class unlock guide is coming this week covering every condition with specific requirements and the fastest way to meet each one.
+The class unlock guide has since been published at /blog/rune-dice-class-unlock-guide-all-classes-2026.

 NG+ unlocks after you clear the main run for the first time.
 It's the game's replayability layer past the initial clear.